awsdocs/aws-codebuild-user-guide/doc_source/console-resources.md

 + CodeDeploy: `ListApplications`
 + CodePipeline: `ListPipelines`

 Results are not returned for a service's resources if you do not have permissions for that service\.
-Even if you have permissions for viewing resources, specific resources will not be returned if there is an explicit `Deny` to view those resources\.
+Even if you have permissions for viewing resources, some resources are not returned if there is an explicit `Deny` to view those resources\.